LouieOHagan/Simple-Weather-Website/README.md

 ```

 ### Content
+- Psychological properties of colours text in the README.md was found [here](http://www.colour-affects.co.uk/psychological-properties-of-colours)

 ### Media
 - [Pixabay](https://pixabay.com/): The landing page image of the mountains and sky was obtained from Pixabay.